leogreal/fullstack-python-test/README.md

 ## Last Requisites
 - You can use your Github, GitLab or BitBucket to deliver this test
 - You can fork from here to get started
-- Try to keep your commits to a reasonable atomic capacity
+- Try to keep your commits to a reasonable atomic capacity (We want to be able to understand your line of thinking.
+Do not be afraid to make really small commits.)
 - Use as much best practices you see fit to address the commits and/or branch naming
 - Publishing the API and the client in the cloud will be considered a PLUS